When a second exit access is required in a suite, what is a true statement regarding the exit access doors?

 Achieve your NFPA Certified Life Safety Specialist credential!
 Test yourself with diverse questions that include hints and explanations.
 Be exam-ready!

-In situations where a second exit access is required in a suite, the statement that one exit access door must lead to the corridor is grounded in life safety principles and adherence to the relevant codes.
-The NFPA codes specify that exit access doors serve the purpose of allowing occupants to safely reach an exit point during an emergency.
+In situations where a second exit access is required in a suite, the stipulation that one exit access door must be to the corridor is grounded in life safety principles defined by codes such as the NFPA 101 Life Safety Code.
+This requirement is in place to ensure that at least one of the means of egress leads directly to a corridor, which serves as a common path for occupants to reach the exits.

 Subscribe